Our goal is to share information and products that are truly helpful to renters.

 Renters insurance is insurance coverage for your things.
 While the property owner is required to have insurance for the building, that insurance doesn’t cover your belongings.
 Renter insurance covers things like your furniture, electronics, clothing, sports equipment, and kitchen items.

-This type of insurance is cheaper than most types of insurance.
-The average cost of renters insurance is only $10-$20 per month.
+Renters insurance is cheaper than most types of insurance with average cost being around $10-$20 per month.